 Someone on the team providing your care will explain what to do if you do need to prepare.

 The scanner is a large tube that contains a series of powerful magnets.
 You lie on a flat bed, which is moved inside the tube during the scan.
 You must stay very still during the scan, which will take between 15 and 90 minutes.

 The scanner is quite noisy and makes loud clicking sounds, so you will be given earplugs or headphones to wear.
 It is in a separate room from the computer that controls it, but you will be able to talk to the radiographer carrying out the scan through an intercom and they will be able to see you on a TV monitor.

 Some people feel slightly claustrophobic ('closed in') when they are inside the scanner.
 If you are worried this may happen, please tell us beforehand and we may give you a sedative to help you relax.

-NHS Choices explains more about MRI scans.
+Go to www.nhs.uk for more information about MRI scans.